Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: FDR control via merging p-values

-For every $S$, $\evalue_S$ is the average of the e-values obtained by applying $e$ to the p-values of hypotheses in $S$; however, the choice of p-to-e calibrator will now depend on $|S|$ (instead of $m$) as well as on $\alpha$. \begin{lemma} Under $H_S$
+For every nonempty $S$, $\evalue_S$ is the average of the e-values obtained by applying $e$ to the p-values of hypotheses in $S$; however, the choice of p-to-e calibrator will now depend on $|S|$ (instead of $m$) as well as on $\alpha$. \begin{lemma} Under $H_S$, the following is an e-value:

-is an e-value. \end{lemma} \begin{proof} We take $k=|S|$, apply the p-to-e calibrator to $\mathbf{p}_i$ for each $i \in S$, and note that the average of the resulting e-values is again an e-value. \end{proof} Next, we can build an FDR control method by plugging in $\mathbf{E} = (\mathbf{e}_S)_{S \in 2^{[m]}}$, for the e-values we have just defined in (\ref{eq: e for BY}), into the general e-Closure Procedure (\ref{eq: e-closure}).
+\end{lemma} \begin{proof} We take $k=|S|$, apply the p-to-e calibrator to $\mathbf{p}_i$ for each $i \in S$, and note that the average of the resulting e-values is again an e-value. \end{proof} Next, we can build an FDR control method by plugging in $\mathbf{E} = (\mathbf{e}_S)_{S \in 2^{[m]}}$, for the e-values we have just defined in (\ref{eq: e for BY}), into the general e-Closure Procedure (\ref{eq: e-closure}).
 Formally, we can define the simultaneous $\cBY$ (closed BY) procedure as the simultaneous discovery set resulting from the e-Closure Principle applied to \eqref{eq: e for BY}, i.e., $\rejcol_\alpha^\cBY \coloneqq \Rcal_\alpha^\FDR(\ecol)$.
 The $\cBY$ procedure is then one of the largest discovery sets in $\rejcol_\alpha^\cBY$, i.e.,

-The simulatneous $\cBY$ procedure controls FDR under arbitrary dependence among the p-values as a result of \Cref{thm: fdr-closure}, and uniformly improves BY in both simultaneity and power, as stated in the following theorem. \begin{theorem} If $m>1$, $\rejcol_\alpha^\cBY$ is a uniform improvement in simultaneity and power over $\rejset_\alpha^\BY$. \end{theorem} \begin{proof} Let $\rejset^\BY_\alpha$ be nonempty.
+The simultaneous $\cBY$ procedure controls FDR under arbitrary dependence among the p-values as a result of \Cref{thm: fdr-closure}, and uniformly improves BY in both simultaneity and power, as stated in the following theorem. \begin{theorem} Under arbitrary dependence among the p-values, $\rejcol_\alpha^\cBY$ controls FDR at level $\alpha$.
+If $m>1$, $\rejcol_\alpha^\cBY$ is a uniform improvement in simultaneity and power over $\rejset_\alpha^\BY$. \end{theorem}

+First, we define the notion of a self-consistent discovery set at level $\alpha$ for p-values \citep{blanchard_two_simple_2008,su2018fdr}. $R$ is a self-consistent discovery set at level $\alpha$ if $\pvalue_i \leq \alpha |R| / m$ for all $i \in R$. \begin{proof} Let $R$ be a non-empty self-consistent discovery set at level $\alpha / h_m$.
+Note that $\rejset^\BY_\alpha$ is the largest self-consistent discovery set at level $\alpha / h_m$.